-In 1820, roughly 88% of humanity could not read.
-Today, roughly 87% can.
-This inversion—achieved across two centuries through compulsory schooling laws, cheap printing, and coordinated global campaigns—represents one of the largest capability expansions in human history.
-More than 5 billion people now possess a skill that fewer than 100 million held two centuries ago.
+In 1820, roughly 88% of humanity could not read; today roughly 87% can.
+This shift, driven by two centuries of compulsory schooling laws, cheap printing, and global campaigns, gave more than 5 billion people a skill fewer than 100 million possessed then.

 The transformation was neither inevitable nor uniform.
 Prussia pioneered mandatory education in the 1760s; the model spread through Europe, then globally after World War II when newly independent nations and international bodies made mass literacy a development priority.
 Yet 739 million adults remain illiterate today, concentrated heavily in sub-Saharan Africa and South Asia, where population growth outpaces educational expansion.